hsteeleh/Project01/README.md

 Jon and Arturo worked on the map Function.

-Sarah worked on the page design.

-Hannah worked on Loading the table and getting the links to work.
+Sarah and Hannah worked on front end design, loading the table, getting the "Tickets" links to work.